-The main reason for this may be down to economics.
+Renewable generation is cost competitive, even without subsidy The main reason for this comes down to economics.
 Falling costs and efficiency gains make renewable energy projects cheaper than fossil fuel equivalents, even without subsidy.
-This can be augmented by tax credits designed to stimulate investment in the sector.
+Couple that with tax credits designed to stimulate investment in the sector and renewable energy makes a compelling proposition.